 According to HubSpot, businesses that publish blog posts get 55% more website visitors than businesses that don't.

-Again, not surprising given that publishing blog posts brings organic trsffic to your website.
+Again, not surprising given that publishing blog posts brings organic traffic to your website.

-- Frequency of publication (i.e. how many new articles you publish per month) is one of the predictors of success in blogging
+These facts about blogging show that the barrier to entry in blogging is very low but the barrier to success is quite high.
+They also show that frequency of publication (i.e. how many new articles you publish per month) is one of the predictors of success in blogging.

 These two facts about blogging will give you hope if you're starting out and finding it tough:

 - there's a threshold (21 - 54 blog posts) - once you cross that threshold, the going gets easier.

 - if you update your content at least once a year, you'll be ahead of 70% of all bloggers.

 Hang in there and remember that perseverance is the biggest predictor of success!

 - 7 Best Lead Quizzes Alternatives (Key Features Compared) - August 20, 2022

 - Make a Lead Generation Quiz For FREE (In 5 Mins) - August 15, 2022